FSXPilot version 1.50 is finally available and supports Windows Speech output and speech recognition.

 See download page and the speech recognition support file for changes.

-Version 1.5 is one of the most substantial development steps of FSXPilot in recent years.
+Version 1.5 is one of the most substantial updates of FSXPilot in recent years.

-The description how to create AIRAC data from your own FSX installation will follow.
+The description how to create AIRAC data from your own FSX installation is in the support section.